Canon SL2 versus Canon M5

 The side-by-side display below illustrates the physical size and weight of the Canon SL2 and the Canon M5.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the SL2 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is somewhat smaller (9 percent) than the Canon SL2.
-Moreover, the M5 is slightly lighter (6 percent) than the SL2.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is notably smaller (9 percent) than the Canon SL2.
+Moreover, the M5 is markedly lighter (6 percent) than the SL2.
 In this context, it is worth noting that neither the SL2 nor the M5 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.